 Tools to access to emergency services

+The scope of this Recommendation should not be bound by a certain type of disability, and the list above will be amended and added to in the future.

+Accessibility requirements for IoT applications and services

+This clause categorises IoT accessibility requirements and identifies common accessibility requirements for IoT applications and services for persons with disabilities to utilize the benefits of IoT applications and services.

+NOTE –Accessibility requirements only relevant to IoT environments are addressed in this Recommendation.
+(For general ICT user needs summary, see [ITU-T F.790] and [b-ISO/IEC TR29138-1]).

 Categories of IoT accessibility requirements

-Editor’s Note: Need to consider moving this sub-clause to beginning of clause 8 (subject to agreement on moving 7.3 -- use cases -- to appendix).
-See Editor’s Note on 7.3.

 Even though IoT applications and services may increase the quality of life of people, especially to persons with disabilities, persons with age related disabilities and those with specific needs, lack of accessibility is a main barrier to realize such potential benefit of IoT.
 An accessible IoT application or service can be achieved by understanding the accessibility requirements of those who may not be able to easily access the applications or services.
 It is recommended that universal design (see [b-UNCRPD]) be used in designing, developing and maintaining IoT applications and services.

 In this Recommendation, the accessibility requirements for IoT applications and services are classified into five different categories.